-3. Evidence of Catechumens
+2. Evidence for Catechumens

 If application is being made for a place at the school for a catechumen evidence of their being a member of the catechumenate of a Catholic Church will be required.
 A certificate of reception into the order of catechumens should be provided at the same time as this form is returned to the school.